Transparent Utah Help

 Welcome to Transparent Utah

-A new “mobile friendly” streamlined version automatically loads if you access the Transparent Utah site using a phone or tablet.
+The “mobile friendly” streamlined version automatically loads if you access the Transparent Utah site using a phone or tablet.
 The mobile version makes it easy to search for employee or vendor pay.
 If you would like the desktop interface on your mobile device, just click the “desktop” link.

 See the Video Tour of Employee Payroll Quick Search